stressed person reviewing credit card debt bills

 Debt Relief Scams to Avoid When You Are Desperate

 People with no extra money are often targeted by companies promising fast debt elimination.
-Some legitimate companies exist, but the dangerous ones use fear, urgency, and big promises.
+Some legitimate services exist, but dangerous companies use fear, urgency, and big promises.

 FAQ: Getting Out of Credit Card Debt With No Money